 Check out: Requirements to Study in the UK

 UK’s Campus-based universities offer a community-like experience to international students.
-All students live on campus which means it’s easier to make friends, and offers a great opportunity to meet new and culturally diverse people on campus and bond while sharing the same classes and halls.
-One can spend time with the student union, organise events, participate in societies and volunteer groups.
+All students live on campus which means it’s easier to make friends and offers a great opportunity to meet new and culturally diverse people on campus and bond while sharing the same classes and halls.
+One can spend time with the student union, organise events, and participate in societies and volunteer groups.
 Students can make occasional visits to nearby cities to explore and enjoy the unique culture.
-Campus-based university acts as a one-stop shop for its students; all shops, grocery stores and restaurants are available closeby or located on the campus.
-Students have easy access to laundry and sports facilities as well as day to day necessities.
+The campus-based university acts as a one-stop shop for its students; all shops, grocery stores and restaurants are available close by or located on the campus.
+Students have easy access to laundry and sports facilities as well as day-to-day necessities.

 Lectures and library facilities are a short walk away, which is a big plus for most students, no stressful tube or bus ride for classes, just a relaxing walk.
-Campus based universities are usually cheaper than the city based life: cheaper accommodation, sports facilities in the campus, drinks and food at the union or onsite restaurants, which is an important point to consider for students on a strict budget or those who wish to save up.
-The on-site security on the campus helps to make you and your belongings a little more safe and secure.
-Campus- based universities are also more laid-back and peaceful.
+Campus-based universities are usually cheaper than city-based life: cheaper accommodation, sports facilities on the campus, drinks and food at the union or onsite restaurants, which is an important point to consider for students on a strict budget or those who wish to save up.
+The on-site security on the campus helps to make you and your belongings a little safer and more secure.
+Campus-based universities are also more laid-back and peaceful.

-When we talk about UK city based universities, the biggest attraction is the access to UK’s shopping centres, monuments, nightlife and exciting restaurants.
+When we talk about UK city-based universities, the biggest attraction is the access to UK’s shopping centres, monuments, nightlife and exciting restaurants.
 For those interested in experiencing city life in the UK’s best cities then this is a great opportunity for them.
-As an international student in a city-based UK university, students will get to meet people from all walks of life and can take up part-time jobs in the cities.
-City-based universities also mean greater accommodation choices, students can choose between private apartments, shared hostels, dormitories or can live with relatives.
-However, city life can also be expensive especially for students who are on a budget and it can be difficult to afford all the luxuries.
+As international students in a city-based UK university, students will get to meet people from all walks of life and can take up part-time jobs in the cities.
+City-based universities also mean greater accommodation choices, students can choose between private apartments, shared hostels, and dormitories or can live with relatives.
+However, city life can also be expensive, especially for students who are on a budget and it can be difficult to afford all the luxuries.
 At city-based universities, travelling can be a major experience and nuance for some people to lectures and the university.